coldclimate/omnomfrickinnom/content/blog/2020-01-10-instant-pot-beef-curry.markdown

 * Pressure cook for ten minutes
 * Let the pressure out
 * Saute for ten minutes
-* Grill the naans, smear with mango pickle, top with curry and then more yoghurt
+* Grill the naans, smear with mango pickle, top with curry and then more yogurt

 ## Result

-The onions have broken down to a velevety finish, the beef is tender, the spicies come though without screamingy hot.
+The onions have broken down to a velvety finish, the beef is tender, the spices come though without screamingly hot.

 ![Post pressure cooking](/images/blog/instant-pot-beef-curry-1.jpg)
 ![GET IN MY FACE](/images/blog/instant-pot-beef-curry-2.jpg)